Public Health vs. Medicine vs. Nursing

 Public Health | Medicine | Nursing |

-There is a lot of overlap between public health and nursing, which is why many schools offer dual master’s degrees, such as MPH-MSN, MPH-PA or bachelor’s to master’s dual degrees, such as BS-MPH.
-You may consider your interest and bandwidth to decide if a dual degree is right for you.
+There is a lot of overlap between public health and nursing, which is why many schools offer dual master’s degrees, such as MPH-MSN, MPH-PA, or bachelor’s-to-master’s dual degrees, such as BS-MPH.
+You may want to consider your interests and bandwidth to decide whether a dual degree is right for you.

-Also because of the overlap, some working professionals with their nursing degrees might opt to pursue an MPH degree to help serve people at a community level.
+Also, because of the overlap, some working professionals with their nursing degrees might opt to pursue an MPH degree to help serve people at a community level.
 For those who want more flexibility in time or work-and-life balance, an online MPH program might be an option.
-There are also some online MPH with no GRE requirement.
+Some online MPH programs also have no GRE requirement.

 To learn more about career opportunities in public health, read our guide on What Can You Do with a Public Health Degree.